-- Prior to installation, the Software Developer shall place the software into the AIS source code versioning library.
+- Prior to installation, the Software Developer shall place the software into the EAS source code versioning library.

-- To attain tighter data security and a more easily accessed audit trail, only the AIS Upgrade Specialist shall install software for production.
+- To attain tighter data security and a more easily accessed audit trail, only the EAS Database Administrator (DBA) shall install software for production.

-- The Upgrade Specialist shall install software that has been retrieved from the source code versioning library; this action completes the project.
+- The DBA shall install software that has been retrieved from the source code versioning library; this action completes the project.

 Vendor Software Upgrades

-- The AIS Upgrade Specialist shall create the software upgrade project in the Project Tracking System.
+- The EAS DBA shall create the software upgrade project in the Project Tracking System.

-- The Upgrade Specialist shall install the upgrade software in a test environment.
+- The DBA shall install the upgrade software in a test environment.

-- AIS Software Developers shall perform preliminary testing to verify that the technical behavior of the upgrade is acceptable.
+- EAS Software Developers shall perform preliminary testing to verify that the technical behavior of the upgrade is acceptable.

 - Department staff shall test the upgrade software to judge the vendor’s defect resolutions and enhancements.

 - Department staff shall carefully test mission-critical software.